Deputy Director, The Zeeman Institute

-My research foci are a group of intestinal worms (soil transmitted helminths or STHs) which affect a large number of children and adults in low income settings and the transmission and evolution of HIV in both Africa and European/North American settings.
-I have on-going research interests in the transmission dynamics of malaria and influenza.
+My research foci are lymphatic filariasis, visceral leishmaniasis and a group of intestinal worms (soil transmitted helminths or STHs) which affect a large number of children and adults in low income settings.
+I have ongoing interests in and the transmission and evolution of HIV in both Africa and European/North American settings as well as malaria and influenza.

 Outreach and Public Engagement:

 - Public lecture: "Eliminating infectious diseases – are some easier than others?", International Centre for Mathematical sciences, Edinburgh, 2016.

 - Royal Institution Mathematics Masterclasses: One of a series of half-day, weekend sessions for secondary school children to learn about how maths is used and developed beyond school.
 Designed a session on mathematics of infectious diseases and analysing data.